 Broadband Access.
 H.R.
 2 (Sec.
 31301, 31141) would provide $100 billion to deliver affordable, high-speed broadband Internet access to every part of the country, prioritizing underserved communities.

-Southeast Crescent Regional Commission (SCRC).
-Fully fund the SCRC, including back payments.
+Southeast Crescent Regional Commission.
+Fully fund the Southeast Crescent Regional Commission (SCRC), including back payments.
 The program was authorized to receive at least $30 million every year from 2009 through 2019; it was never appropriated more than $250,000.

 ADAPTATION

 Pre-Disaster Mitigation.
-Provide $4 billion as a direct appropriation to supplement the BRIC 6% set aside in the Stafford Act and prioritize investments in disadvantaged communities.
-Increase funding for HMGP to supplement the sliding scale set aside in the Stafford Act (c.f., Sec.
+Provide $4 billion as a direct appropriation to supplement the Building Resilient Infrastructure and Communities (BRIC) 6% set aside in the Stafford Act and prioritize investments in disadvantaged communities.
+Increase funding for the Hazard Mitigation Grant Program (HMGP) to supplement the sliding scale set aside in the Stafford Act (c.f., Sec.
 23002 of H.R.
 2 regarding low-interest loans).

 Wildfire Resilience.
 Rep. Neguse’s 21st Century Conservation Corps for Our Health and Our Jobs Act/H.R.
 7264 proposes $200 million for the National Fire Capacity Program through states to support community development and implementation of wildfire defense plans.